-Local Registrars Local registrars are located in county recorder offices.
-Those offices are responsible for maintaining records of birth, death and marriages that have occurred in that county.
+Local registrars are located in county recorder offices.
+Those offices are responsible for maintaining records of birth, death, and marriages that have occurred in that county.

-Vital records are available at the Recorder's Office for the years 1880 - 1920 and 1942 - present.
-This office does have some records starting at 1854.
-The State Department of Health has the records for 1921-1941.
+Vital records are available at the Recorder's Office for the years 1880 to 1920 and 1942 to the present.
+This office does have some records starting in 1854.
+The State Department of Health has the records for 1921 to 1941.

 Local registrars, however, do not have code authority to have on record the following information:

-- Any record ordered seal by a court of law
+- Any record ordered sealed by a court of law

 - Birth, death, and marriages between the years 1921 to 1941

 - Single-parent births prior to 1986

 This office can issue a certified copy of a death or marriage certificate back to 1954 regardless of where the death or marriage occurred in the State of Iowa.
-We can issue certificates for Floyd County deaths and marriages from 1880-1953.
-This office can issue a certified copy of a birth certificate back to 1990 regardless of where the birth occurred in the State of Iowa.
-We can issue certificates for Floyd County births from 1880-1989.
+We can issue certificates for Floyd County deaths and marriages from 1880 to the present time.
+This office can issue a certified copy of a birth certificate back to 1988 regardless of where the birth occurred in the State of Iowa.
+We can issue certificates for Floyd County births from 1880 to the present time.